TRAVEL/STUDY GRANTS DESCRIPTIONS

 The Italian government grant is uncertain at this time.
 CLTA is in contact with the Italian Consulate.
 There have been few if any CLTA applicants in past years and we are working to find a way to offer scholarships to our members.
 If you teach Italian and we are able to offer a scholarship, please apply.
 This will be updated when/if a scholarship is offered.

 When the grant is offered, this description may apply: The Italian Consulate Grant provides this scholarship grant through the Italian Education Office.
 This is one of several initiatives by the Italian Government to become more involved in supporting Italian instruction in the United States.
-Due to the recent lack of applicants for the former travel grant (detailed below*), the scholarship grant this year will be for five (5) scholarship grants for $500 each, for the purpose of pursuing professional development by attending the CLTA 2017 Conference in February.
-Recipients are expected to pre-pay Conference fees and travel costs, and to attend the Awards event, at this point expect to be Dinner Friday night March 18 to accept their awards.
+Due to the recent lack of applicants for the former travel grant (detailed below*), the scholarship grant this year will be for five (5) scholarship grants for $500 each, for the purpose of pursuing professional development by attending the CLTA Annual Conference.
+Recipients are expected to pre-pay Conference fees and travel costs, and to attend the Awards event (Friday Dinner or Saturday Luncheon) to accept their awards.

 *(The previous grant enabled the recipient to reside in university housing and study at the University of Perugia during the summer.
 Included were tuition, special activities and excursions.
 The recipient was expected to enroll in courses selected from the regular summer offerings of the university.
 Cost of transportation to and from Italy was the responsibility of the recipient.
 Applicants for this grant could also apply for CLTA’s LangAbroD Grant for a travel stipend.)